fusewp/fusewp/readme.txt

 = 2.1.24.1 =
 * Added a mechanism for retrying jobs on failure.
-* Increased beehiiv api timeout to 60secs
+* Increased beehiiv api timeout to 60secs.
-* Added a second throttle to beehiiv api during bulksync
+* Added a second throttle to beehiiv api during bulksync.
+* Fixed bug with html entities present in MemberPress plan names.

 = 2.1.24.0 =
 * Upgraded HubSpot integration fully to v3 API.